LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 The actual value never changes, not even when you change the answer text (text value).

 {: .important}
-Take care when changing the answer text; remember to update the rules accordingly.
+Take care when changing the answer text; remember to update the conditions in the rules accordingly.

 #### Reordering answer choices